 A vehicle is considered "regularly used" in an employer's business if either at least 50 percent of its total mileage for the year is for the employer's business or it is generally used each workday in an employer-sponsored car pool to transport at least three employees to and from work.
-You may not use the cents-per-7mile rate unless the same or comparable vehicle could be leased on a cents-per-mile basis.
+You may not use the cents-permile rate if its value when you first make it available to any employee for personal use is more than an amount determined by the IRS as the maximum automobile value for the year.
+For example, you cannot use the cents-permile rule for an automobile that you first made available to an employee in 2015 if its value at that time exceeded \$16,000 for a passenger automobile or \$17,300 for a truck or van.
 Once the cents-per-mile rate has been adopted for a vehicle, you must continue to use that valuation method until the vehicle no longer qualifies.